 V2 shocked the vaping world with their affordable e cig sized Pro Series 3 dry herb vaporizer pen (reviewed here), a new innovation in vaping capable of vaping tobacco, dry herb, wax and e liquid vaping in a very small form factor.
 Not only did this APV device look better than anything available it also punches much bigger than its weight with Gizmodo excitedly stating it was the best vape pen under £150.
 “The Marvellous Magnetic Vape Pen”

 Now its big brother, the V2 Pro Series 7 dry herb vaporizer has come out to play and can be ordered here in the UK.
-The new benchmark for dry herb APV’s (Advanced Personal Vaporizers).
+The new benchmark for dry herb APV’s (Advanced Personal Vaporizers) for both casual and medical cannabis users.

 #1 Pro 7.
 Simply an excellent dry herb vaporizer